 Sabrina Cohen is the Founder / President of the Sabrina Cohen Foundation

 Born and raised in Miami Beach, Florida, Sabrina endured a severe C3-5 spinal cord injury in 1992 at the age of 14 from a car accident.
+For Sabrina, her life changed in an instant on Halloween in 1992, when the carefree teenager hopped into the backseat of a car with some friends.
+She thought she was getting a ride to a party, but the teenage driver started drag racing and the car slammed into a tree.
+The car was demolished and Sabrina’s spine was shattered.
 She has been confined to a wheelchair ever since.

 In the early days, despite the daily challenges and fears, Sabrina was determined to never let her injury get the better of her.
 After a long recovery, she graduated high school on time with the rest of her class.
 She visited schools to talk about her new life with paralysis, urging and inspiring young students to drive carefully.
 In 1999, Sabrina graduated from the University of Miami with a degree in Communications, double majoring in Advertising and Psychology.
 She holds a post-graduate degree in Copywriting from the Miami Ad School, and founded her own advertising company, SabCo Productions, in 2003.

 In April 2004, Sabrina unexpectedly discovered the world of stem cell research through Bernard Siegel, the founder of the Genetics Policy Institute (GPI), a leading nonprofit organization dedicated to establishing a legal framework to advance stem cell research.
 She then shifted her endeavors to support the cause through her creative skills by becoming the Director of Public Relations for GPI.
 In 2006, she established the Sabrina Cohen Foundation for Stem Cell Research to educate the public about the cause and raise funds for research.